-When starting, DO NOT open the throttle.
-If you open the throttle during the starting procedure, fuel is not injected by the engine management system and the engine cannot start.
+When starting, D0 NOT open the throttle.
+If you open the throttle during the starting procedure, no fuel is injected by the engine management, and so the engine cannot start.

 Press the starter for a maximum of 5 seconds.
-Wait for a least 5 seconds before trying again.
+Wait for a least 5 seconds until trying again.

 This motorcycle is equipped with a safety start system.
-You can only start the engine if the gearbox is in neutral or if the clutch is pulled when a gear is engaged.
+You can only start the engine if the gearbox is in neutral or if the clutch is pulled.
 If the sidestand is folded out and you shift into gear and release the clutch, the engine stops.